Hemorrhagic Disease (HD)

 At present there is little that can be done to prevent or control HD.
 Risks will be minimized in deer herds that are maintained at moderate to low densities relative to the carrying capacity of the habitat.
 This same concept holds true for most other diseases and parasites of white-tailed deer.
 The best and only practical means of regulating deer populations is through recreational deer hunting, including the harvest of antlerless deer as necessary.
 Although die-offs of deer due to HD often cause alarm, past experiences have shown that mortality will not totally decimate local deer populations and the outbreak will be curtailed by the onset of cold weather.

-The majority of this text was taken directly from the Hemorrhagic Disease of White-tailed Deer brochure produced by the Southeastern Cooperative Wildlife Disease Study and is used with their permission.
+The majority of this text was taken from the Hemorrhagic Disease of White-tailed Deer brochure produced by the Southeastern Cooperative Wildlife Disease Study, College of Veterinary Medicine, The University of Georgia, Athens, Georgia 30602 (706) 542-1741 and is used with their permission.
 It has been adapted in places to "fit" a Virginia perspective.
-For information on the availability of this brochure, contact the Southeastern Cooperative Wildlife Disease Study, College of Veterinary Medicine, The University of Georgia, Athens, Georiga 30602 (706) 542-1741.
+This brochure can be found and downloaded at http://vet.uga.edu/population_health_files/HD-brochure-web.pdf.